smtobin/xpbd-tissue-sim/README.md

 **Generating the fixed faces file:**
 - **Step 0**: _Generating the .msh file._ Take your initial surface mesh (.stl or .obj) file and substitute it into the config file (i.e. edit the `filename` parameter for an object).
 When you run the demo, the simulator will automatically generate a volumetric .msh file (with the same name) using GMSH.
 It will also generate a `<filename>_surface_mesh.obj` file that is just the surface of the volumetric .msh file.
 - **Step 1**: _Selecting fixed faces with MeshLab._ Open the `<filename>_surface_mesh.obj` file in MeshLab (note: it is important to use the generated .obj file because GMSH will sometimes change the ordering of the surface faces when it does volumetric mesh generation).
 Using the "Select faces in rectangular region" tool, select the faces that you want to fix.
-- **Step 2**: _Generating .ply file with fixed face information._ With the faces you want fixed selected, run Filters --> Quality Measure and Computations --> Per Face Quality Function, and type the expression `fesl*fi` in the user-defined function box.
+- **Step 2**: _Generating .ply file with fixed face information._ With the faces you want fixed selected, run Filters --> Quality Measure and Computations --> Per Face Quality Function, and type the expression `fsel*fi` in the user-defined function box.
 This assigns to each face a quality value of the face index if it is selected, and 0 if not.
 Then, export the mesh as an ASCII .ply file.
 Check the box for "Quality", and uncheck the box for "Binary Encoding".
 - **Step 3**: _Generating the fixed faces .txt file._ Run the following command to extract only the lines from the .ply file that correspond to the fixed faces:
 ```
 cat <filename>.ply | grep -v " 0 $" | grep "^3 " > fixed_faces.txt